Boat Hitchhiking: How to get a ride on a sailboat

 What is the best way to catch a ride?
-Being there!

 Go to the marina in the morning and ask if there are announcements on the radio for crew seeking boats.
 If there is great!
 If not ask if you can make an announcement after they have read the morning reports.

 If there is a common area post a note giving a little bit of info about yourself and where you would like to go.
 Keep it short and sweet, captains aren’t interested in reading your autobiography.

 Sailors tend to be social so don’t just post your note and get lost.
 Take time to hang out to chat with captains, the manager of the yacht club, and other boat hitchhikers.
 Like most things in life, catching a ride is about connections.

 Can’t be there?
 Cyber hitchhike!

 If you are landlocked and dreaming of sailing there is hope for you too.
 There are lots of websites out there that connect crew looking for boats such as Find a Crew and Crew Seekers .
 One of the best free sites we have come across is 7knots.